aderbalfarias/snippet/README.md

 - HTML
 - CSS
 - C++
+- C
 - PHP
 - SQL

 ## Note
-This project serves as a basis for storing parts of codes or files containing content that the author believes may be useful in the future.
+This repository serves as a basis for storing parts of codes or files containing content that the author believes may be useful in the future.